ajv-validator/ajv/docs/json-type-definition.md

 It has a required member `enum` and optional members `nullable` and `metadata`, no other members are allowed.

-JTD only allows `enum` string values unlike JSON Schema.
+JTD only allows string values in `enum`, unlike JSON Schema.

 **Example**